kospex/kospex/docs/getting-started.md

 > pip install -r requirements.txt

-Follow the instructions for installing [scc](https://github.com/boyter/scc)
+Follow the instructions for installing [scc](https://github.com/boyter/scc). \
+Please note, you'll need version 3.2 of scc.

 > export PATH=$PATH:$PWD

-Add this directory to your path, kospex toolkit is a collection on python executables.
+Add this directory to your path, as the kospex toolkit is a collection of python executables.

 If you are ok to use the ~/code directory for cloned repos, then run:
 > kospex init --default